 Block Trading and Mutual Funds

 Block trading does not apply to mutual fund orders.
 Mutual funds are priced once a day, which prevents price discrimination among clients.
-When using Autopilot to trade accounts that contain both stocks/ETFs and mutual funds, you'll notice that the block orders and mutual funds are both placed on the block file, while the allocation file only contains stock/ETF allocation instructions.
+When using Trading to trade accounts that contain both stocks/ETFs and mutual funds, you'll notice that the block orders and mutual funds are both placed on the block file, while the allocation file only contains stock/ETF allocation instructions.

 *LPL requires advisors to use the enhanced trading platform for blocking accounts after the trade file is uploaded.